-I’m not so sure it’s all about breaking down barriers to be honest, I think it’s more about establishing a level of trust between the two groups and leveraging that trust to help both sides to better understand of the needs and goals of the other.
+I’m not sure it’s about breaking down barriers to be honest.
+I think it’s more about establishing trust and leveraging that trust to help both sides understand the needs and goals of the other.

 Thinking about OTI now having an IT department, how will the project process change?
 What will OTI projects look like moving forward?

 Ultimately our goal is to provide the most secure and right-sized solution, on time and on budget.
-Of course there are unforeseen circumstances that come up with every project, but on the whole this is what we’re working toward.
-As a contractor to OTI, our team has been side-by-side with OTI to overcoming the issues that OT integrators face in gaining adoption, designing and implementing full-fledged solutions for building control systems for the last six years.
-As a managed service provider on our own, we were also implementing secure and robust solutions for customers in the small- to medium-business space.
-Those worlds have similarities and it’s in that parallel space we find the pathway to convergence in our two businesses and ultimately in the OT/IT building networks.
+Of course there are unforeseen circumstances with every project, but this is what we’re working toward.
+As a contractor, our team has been side-by-side with OTI to overcome issues in gaining adoption, designing and implementing solutions.
+As a managed service provider, we were also implementing secure solutions for customers in in small- to medium-businesses.
+Those worlds are similar.
+That’s where we find the pathway to convergence in our businesses and ultimately in OT/IT building networks.

 Can you define managed services for us?
 Are IT managed services different than OT managed services?
 Will OTI be offering both now?

-The definition of managed services or of being a “managed services provider” is “one that provide proactive delivery of their service, as opposed to reactive services.”
-In that sense, while the end points specific to IT and OT may be different, the methodology and policies that make up a managed services offering are very much the same.
+The definition of a “managed services provider” is “proactive delivery of their service.”
+In that sense, the methodology and processes are very much the same.
 Moving forward, yes, OTI will provide managed services for both IT and OT endpoints.